jfpower/fcl-for-scikit-fuzzy/README.md

   propagate the setting from the rules to the variables used in those rules, but this might cause unexpected behaviour if the variables are used in more than one rule base.

+  You can set an 'ACCU' option as part of an (output) variable definition, and this will be propagated through to `scikit-fuzzy`.

 * default values for variables.

   In FCL these values are used in defuzzification when all the